 The bike route went right across the city – on our way back I took this picture showing the Millennium Dome/O2 Arena… you can just see the cyclists going past it on the flyover.

 After we’d seen Jez go by on the bike course, Stu and I headed back inside for me to go to transition.
 We had another quick chat with Lindsay and before I knew it, Jez had arrived.
 I grabbed the chip off him and then headed out on the run.

 The first 500m was through the Excel Centre and down a sheltered side section.
 There was then a ramp down before the main part of the course.
 I felt like I was running fairly well, although another female runner staggered over and stumbled into me, which surprised me a bit.

 The temperature had reached 27C, so I was glad that I had chosen to wear last year’s Team SOAS vest (this year’s is black which I thought would be too hot).
 I wouldn’t normally drink during a 10k, but I need to keep my temperature down.
-I had been close to fainting on the train, and am currently anaemic, so I was playing it safe.
+On the train, I had been close to fainting, and I’m currently anaemic, so I was playing it safe.
 I took a sip of water each time I passed the aid station, and thew the rest over my head.